Agnieszka Piotrowska: Background

 Piotrowska lives in London.
-In 2017 Piotrowska was shortlisted for the Times Higher Award in the category of Excellence and Innovation in the Arts for her creative work in Zimbabwe.
+In 2018 Piotrowska was shortlisted for the Times Higher Award in the category of Excellence and Innovation in the Arts for her creative work in Zimbabwe.

-Piotrowska was the Head of School of Film, Media and Performing Arts at the University for the Creative Arts from August to December 2020.
+Piotrowska was the Head of School of Film, Media and Performing Arts at the University for the Creative Arts from September 2020 to September 2022.

 Professional activity

 In 1993, a series of 12 films were planned on the life and ideas of important philosophers, focusing in particular on the philosopher Ludwig Wittgenstein, produced by Tariq Ali on behalf of Channel Four.
 Only four scripts were commissioned, Socrates by Howard Brenton, Spinoza by Tariq Ali, Locke by David Edgar and Wittgenstein by Terry Eagleton.
 Spinoza was filmed and directed by Chris Spencer as Spinoza : The Apostle of Reason.
-Citizen Locke was filmed and directed by Piotrowska.
-They were transmitted in the UK as 52 min long television films.
+Citizen Locke was directed by Piotrowska, 26, at the time.
+It starred Rufus Sewell and Saskia Reeves.
+The films were transmitted in the UK as 52 min long television films.
 Wittgenstein became a full film by Derek Jarman in 1993.

 Piotrowska's 1995 BBC documentary Sex, Lies and Jerzy Kosinski, about the Polish-American writer who committed suicide in New York, included a rare interview with Roman Polanski.
 It was nominated for the Arts Documentary Emmy in 1995.
 Her 1998 Showgirl Stories was less favorably received.

 She directed two episodes of Channel 4's Cutting Edge, Love Hurts (1999), about domestic violence, and Trapped By My Twin (2007), about twin sisters who are constantly together.

 Another Channel 4 documentary directed by Piotrowska, Poker Club, shown on Channel 4 in their Cutting Edge series, was criticized by Victoria Coren in her Poker memoir For Richer, For Poorer: A Love Affair with Poker.